Get

 2. Weigh the Food

 Weighing your dog means you can get a more precise feeding guide for dry and canned food.
-The manufacturer provides guidelines on the amount you should feed, and you should stick to these unless advised otherwise by your vet, or if your dog is underweight or overweight.
+The manufacturer provides guidelines on the amount you should feed, and you should stick to these unless advised otherwise by a vet, or if your dog is underweight or overweight.

 Rather than using cups or measures, weigh your dog’s daily food allowance into a tub and then split this over the two or three meals you are going to give.
 Weighing the food ensures that you feed the exact amount, rather than a rough estimate.
 Dogs are generally much smaller than humans and even a few extra pieces of kibble can make a big difference.
+If you need guidance on finding the right food and portion size for your dog, we suggest you speak to a vet.

 3. Check the Treats